Download the PDF

 - Providing flexibility in federal health programs to address social needs.
 Current examples include addressing beneficiaries’ unmet health-related social needs in Medicare Advantage and state Medicaid programs.
 The Centers for Medicare and Medicaid Services can make these efforts more effective by promoting strategies that states can implement to address social determinants of health.

-- Supporting safety net programs to support families impacted by COVID-19.
-CHA supports increased funding for programs for individuals experiencing homelessness and increased support for emergency rental assistance, 202 housing programs and enacting a temporary moratorium on evictions and foreclosures during the COVID-19 public health crisis.
+- Supporting safety net programs.
+CHA supports increased funding for programs for individuals experiencing homelessness and increased support for emergency rental assistance and 202 housing programs